AlexeyGorovoy/zeithalt/r/index.md

 ----------

-<a id="#3660"></a>
 ----------
- ###  Valkyrie Spec Ops
+ ### <a id="3660"></a>Valkyrie Spec Ops

 `📑 Term`

 Valkyrie Special Operations Squad is an independent mercenary service, led by a mysterious strategic leadership.
-The tactical field operations are supervised by [Revalx](#9ff1), who manages the members of the Valkyries.
+The tactical field operations are supervised by [Revalx](../refs/revalx.md), who manages the members of the Valkyries.

 Initially, there were no proper pricing scheme, only running on opinion-based discourse to determine their alignment in battles.
-When Revalx co-founded the [Fighters Guild](#ee30) alongside other  prominent sellswords, the service now accepts formal paid contracts as provided by the Guild.
+When Revalx co-founded the [Fighters Guild](../refs/fighters_guild.md) alongside other  prominent sellswords, the service now accepts formal paid contracts as provided by the Guild.

 <!---
 keywords: revalx, valkyrie, mercenary, fighters guild